Voting & Community

 The Republican Party

 In 1870, the nation ratified the 15th Amendment to the U.S. Constitution, which was intended to guarantee all male citizens of the nation the right to vote, regardless of race or property ownership.
 The Republican Party (“The Party of Lincoln”) was eager to enlist new black voters and apparently did so successfully in New Paltz.
 According to the New Paltz Independent (the local Republican newspaper), twenty “colored men” cast their votes in the November 1870 election, and all but one or two voted the Republican ticket.
-Black turnout in New Paltz for this election was especially impressive when you consider the total population of black men (whether property owners or not) was 47.
+Black turnout in New Paltz for this election was especially impressive when you consider the total population of black men was 47.

 Jacob seems to have been at the forefront of black political engagement in New Paltz in the 1870s.
 To support the election of Republican candidate Rutherford B. Hayes to the presidency in 1876, Jacob and Charles Moody, a black barber and farm worker who had escaped the South after emancipation, formed a “colored Republican club.”
 Black members of the community hosted political meetings in their homes and promoted Hayes for president, marching in weekly political parades in New Paltz.